Desmond Hume: Reception

-In 2006, Henry Ian Cusick was the only Lost actor to be nominated for an Emmy.
-He lost out in the Award for Outstanding Guest Actor to Christian Clemenson from Boston Legal.
+In 2006, Cusick was the only Lost actor to be nominated for an Emmy.
+He lost the Award for Outstanding Guest Actor to Christian Clemenson from Boston Legal.

 Eric Goldman from IGN thought Desmond's flashbacks were "some of the more interesting flashbacks of the [second] season", finding Cusick's portrayal of Desmond as "likable" and "sympathetic".
 IGN's Chris Carabott complimented Cusick's performance in "Flashes Before Your Eyes", particularly liking the chemistry between Cusick and Sonya Walger, as well as between Cusick and Alan Dale.
 Maureen Ryan of the Chicago Tribune thought Cusick's performance in the fourth-season episode "The Constant" was "especially spine-tingling".
 Gary Susman from Entertainment Weekly described Desmond's storyline as "the most emotionally satisfying character arc of season 4", feeling he deserved another Emmy nomination.
 Critic Kelly Woo, from TV Squad, placed him at #1 on her list of "Seven new characters that worked".

 Penny and Desmond's relationship has been received positively by critics.
 In Entertainment Weekly, Alejandro Garay wrote, "One of my favorite episodes of 2008 was Losts 'The Constant.'
 It was a beautiful episode that made us fans fall in love with the show even more.
 The creators managed to build momentum with smart narrative, by using the romance card to develop such a complicated topic as time traveling.
 Maureen Ryan of the Chicago Tribune praised Penny and Desmond's phone call in "The Constant", saying "a classic Lost moment" in Desmond and Penny's phone call.
 Verne Gay of Newsday called it an emotional release, "I actually cried when Penny and Desmond finally... connected" and "there wasn't one, single, solitary false note".
 Jeff Jensen of Entertainment Weekly named the phone call between Desmond and Penny the best moment of the season excluding any moments from the then yet-to-air season finale.

 Erin Martell of AOL's TV Squad said that "The Constant" strengthened her love for Desmond and Penny's story, saying "my heart won't break if none of [Jack, Kate, Sawyer and Juliet] end up together [but] if Desmond and Penny don't reunite, I will be devastated."
 Jay Glatfelter of The Huffington Post said Penny and Desmond had "the best love story on the show and dare I say on television today".

 Karla Peterson of The San Diego Union-Tribune wrote that "[I was] almost as touched and relieved by the[ir] reunion as Desmond and Penny are".
 Ben Rawson-Jones of Digital Spy wrote that "a refreshing shift in Lost's tone enabled loyal viewers to have their hearts warmed by the long distance smoochfest between Desmond and his beloved Penny".IGNs Chris Carabott praised the on-screen chemistry of Henry Ian Cusick (Desmond) and Sonya Walger (Penelope), stating that "their on screen chemistry makes the love between the two characters real and makes their inevitable breakup that much harder to handle".